wilgaboury/jsignal/readme.md

 });
 ```

-Asynchronous effects are internally executed in a synchronize block so that a given asynchronous effect never has its logic executed in parallel.
-This is done to ease the mental burden on developers when reasoning about what asynchronous reactive code is doing.
+Asynchronous effects are executed in a synchronize block, meaning that a given asynchronous effect will never have its logic executed in parallel.
+This makes the implementation of asynchronous effects much cleaner.
+It also eases the mental burden on developers when trying to reason about asynchronous reactive code.

 ### Flow/Reactor/RxJava